 Documenting Criminalization, Confinement, and Resistance is the umbrella research initiative of the Carceral State Project (CSP).
 This section contains all of the CSP’s research reports and other publications organized in six thematic areas: Policing and Criminalization; Confronting Conditions of Confinement; Immigration and the Carceral State; Visual Culture and the Carceral State; Reentry and Consequences of Conviction; and Detroit as a Carceral Space.
 In addition, the Research Archive includes all publications starting with the most recent, and more information can be found on the pages of the CSP’s various Research Teams.

-This main Publications page contains a seven-part research report series, “Documenting and Confronting the Carceral State,” created in collaboration with our community allies, that introduces the DCC agenda and outlines the carceral state in its broadest dimensions.
+This main Publications page contains a seven-part multimedia research report series, “Documenting and Confronting the Carceral State,” created in collaboration with our community allies, that introduces the Carceral State Project’s agenda and outlines the boundaries of the carceral state in its broadest dimensions.

 What Is the Carceral State?

 The Documenting Criminalization and Confinement research collaboration really began with the Carceral State Project’s 2018-2019 Symposium Series (full videos and panelist information at this link).
 The symposium launched with What Is the Carceral State?, followed by panels on Criminalization, Confinement, Control, Community, and culminating in Beyond the Carceral State.
 By design, the symposium series laid the groundwork for the DCC project, identifying key research questions and highlighting the values of public engagement and campus-community collaboration.
 Each roundtable exclusively featured speakers from directly impacted communities and advocacy organizations, moderated by a faculty member of the Carceral State Project steering committee.